agungbaruna/my-resume/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/absen
 superuser: true
-title: Agung Baruna Setiawan Noor
+title: I'm Agung, nice to meet You!
 ---

-I am a R&D staff in PT MPK which concentrated in climate study.
+I was born on March 22, 1997 at Surabaya.
+I am a Research & Development staff at PT Mohairson Pawan Khatulistiwa which concentrated in climate study.
 I am working on analysis and forecast the climate datasets which can gain from climate model or observation.
 As assistant lecturer, I teach the technical analysis how to use computer software (R, NCL, and Python), specific for climate data processing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.